-1. Why should I consider a second citizenship?
+1. Why should I consider a second citizenship by investment?

 Being a citizen of a country, as opposed to a temporary resident, provides more than just a sense of belonging – it invites you to engage with the country completely, including its economy, laws and investment potential.
 Indeed, obtaining citizenship as a permanent legal status puts you in a position of strength whereby you enjoy equality with all other citizens of the nation, for the rest of your life.
 You will have the same rights and opportunities as someone who was born there.
 This includes the right to travel freely overseas and return on the passport of that country, and to take up opportunities available to nationals.
 Put simply, obtaining a second citizenship can be a life-changing move that opens the door to better prospects around the globe.
 It comes as no surprise, then, that it is increasingly being viewed as one of the most powerful investments you can make.
 While the motivations vary according to the applicant, for many people, enjoying visa-free travel to up to 80% of the world (depending on the program you choose) is a major draw card, which can allow you to be much more flexible when it comes to living your life and running your business.Read more